-"Where have I seen you before?" asked our captive, bending his dark eyes upon me.
-"Ay, I have it!
-It was in the inn at Salisbury, where my light-headed comrade Horsford did draw upon an old soldier who was riding with you.
+"Where have I seen you before?" asked our captive, bending his dark eyes "Aye, I have it!
+It was in upon me. the inn at Salisbury, where my light-headed comrade Horsford did draw upon an old soldier who was riding with you.
 Mine own name is Ogilvy-Major Ogilvy of the Horse Guards Blue.
 I was right glad that ye did come off safely from the hounds.
 Some word had come of your errand after your departure, so this same Horsford with the mayor and one or two other Tantivies, whose zeal methinks outran their humanity, slipped the dogs upon your trail."

-"I remember you well," I answered.
-"You will find Colonel Decimus Saxon, my former companion, in the camp.
+"I remember you well," I answered "You will find Colonel Decimus Saxon, my former companion, in the camp.
 No doubt you will be shortly exchanged for some prisoner of ours."

-"Much more likely to have my throat cut," said he, with a smile.
-"I fear that Feversham in his present temper will scarce pause to make prisoners, and Monmouth may be tempted to pay him back in his own coin.
+"For Christ's sake, either slay me or cut," said he, with a smile.
+"I fear that

+Feversham in his present temper will glossy black charger, who pranced and scarce pause to make prisoners, and Monmouth may be tempted to pay him back in his own coin.
 Yet it is the fortune of war, and I should pay for my want of all soldierly caution.
 Truth to tell, my mind was far from battles and ruses at the moment, for it had wandered away to aqua regia and its action upon the metals, until your appearance brought me back to soldiership."

 "The horse are out of sight," said Reuben, looking backward, "ours as well as theirs.
-Yet I see a clump of men over yonder at the other side of the Avon, and there on the hillside, can you not see the gleam of steel?"
+Yet I see a clump of men over yonder at the other side of the Avon, and there on the hillside, can you not see the gleam of steel ?"